 We currently have 2 fully licensed surveyors, a survey assistant and a draftsman on our team.
 Together, our experience, knowledge and passion comes together to make us experts in all elements of land development and town planning.

 How much experience do you have land surveying?

 Owner and Manager of Reddie Surveys, Michael Reddie, has been a licensed land surveyor since 1977.
 Other Reddie Surveys team members have years of experience in the field and have appropriate qualifications and training.
 M.J.
 Reddie Surveys has been land surveying for over 35 years, therefore are well experienced.

-We can survey all over Victoria and am happy to travel to get to you.
+We can survey all over Victoria and are happy to travel to get to you.
 Our office locations are based in Berwick, Beaconsfield and Inverloch, however we move across the state to meet and service our customers.

 Some of the areas that we have previously surveyed or assisted with town planning are: